 Overprocessing: Performing more work than required

-Inventory: Excess materials beyond immediate needs
+Inventory: Excess materials beyond pressing needs

 Defects: Production errors requiring rework or disposal